JohnQDeveloper/www.johnqdeveloper.com/content/blog/march-2025/march-2025-update.md

 const tags = ["2025", "march", "projects", "annual goals update", "goals"]
 ---

-**The basics here is there are a number of projects I failed to complete successfully in the psat and I'm trying again in 2025/2026.**
+**The basics here is there are a number of projects I failed to complete successfully in the past and I'm trying again in 2025/2026.**

 Keep in mind, these are _rough goals_ and not _serious promises or deadlines_.
 This is ultimately just my hobby/psuedonym stuff.